afuruta/CD1bGMM/README.md

 ```bash
 conda install scons scipy matplotlib seaborn pandas biopython scikit-learn
 ```
-A linux spec file for a python2 environment is included (`spec-file.txt`), which may be used to create a conda environment containing all necessary dependencies.
+Alternatively, a linux spec file for a python2 environment is included (`spec-file.txt`), which may be used to create a conda environment containing all necessary dependencies.
 To create an environment called `myenv`, execute
 `conda create --name myenv --file spec-file.txt`,
 then activate the environment with